CuteLittleGoat/WnG_Tools/Audio/docs/Documentation.md

 If manifest column names change, update:

 1. manifest parsing logic in `Audio/index.html`,
-2. `Audio/docs/README.md`,
+2. documentation in `Audio/docs/README.md`,
 3. this technical documentation,
-4. validation and status messages,
+4. any validation/error messages,
-5. test manifest data.
+5. test manifest data,
+6. user instructions for replacing the manifest.

-Keep `AudioManifest.xlsx` as the expected filename unless code and docs are updated together.
+Keep the filename `AudioManifest.xlsx` unless the code and docs are updated together.

 ---